keyteki/keyteki/docs/implementing-cards.md

 this.interrupt({
     // ...
     title: context => 'Do something',
-    // Results in a prompt button: Iron Mines - Do something });
+    // Results in a prompt button: Shameful Display - Do something });
 ```